llvm/llvm-project/lldb/docs/resources/lldbgdbremote.md

 ]
 ```

+### Priority To Implement

+Low.
+The packet is required to support connecting to gdbserver started
+by the platform instance automatically.

 ## QSetDetachOnError

 Sets what the server should do when the communication channel with LLDB
 goes down.
 Either kill the inferior process (`0`) or remove breakpoints and
 detach (`1`).

+The data in this packet is a single a character, which should be `0` if the
+inferior process should be killed, or `1` if the server should remove all
+breakpoints and detach from the inferior.

 ### Priority To Implement

 Low.
 Only required if the target wants to keep the inferior process alive
 when the communication channel goes down.

-### Description

-The data in this packet is a single a character, which should be `0` if the
-inferior process should be killed, or `1` if the server should remove all
-breakpoints and detach from the inferior.

 ## jGetDyldProcessState